-Social media is also an excellent platform for communication with target customers and generating leads for real estate business.
+Social media is also an excellent platform for communication with target customers and generating leads for real estate businesses.
 Keeping up with the latest trends is an important factor when it comes to having an online presence standing out from the rest.

-Facebook, Twitter, Instagram and LinkedIn are among the most popular social media platforms that are used when promoting brands.
-Social media ad campaigns on Facebook and Instagram are gaining popularity as it helps marketers set a target audience based on age, gender, location etc.
+Facebook, Twitter, Instagram, and LinkedIn are among the most popular social media platforms that are used when promoting brands.
+Social media ad campaigns on Facebook and Instagram are gaining popularity as it helps marketers set a target audience based on age, gender, location, etc.

-LinkedIn and Twitter are platforms that give focus on the business to business aspect in searching for and connecting with the correct individuals in this aspect.
+LinkedIn and Twitter are platforms that give focus on the business-to-business aspect in searching for and connecting with the correct individuals in this aspect.